Kakamotobi/Learned/Web Development/Design-Patterns.md

 - Analogy: credit cards are a proxy for money in the bank account.
 Credit cards can be used in place of cash and provides access to that cash.
 #### Types of Proxies
 - **Virtual Proxy**
+  - A placeholder for objects that are expensive to create.
+The real object is created when it is first needed.
   - Used to perserve memory from being allotted to an object that may not be used in the future.
   - For example, lazy initialization can be implemented using virtual proxy.
     - Lazy initialization: instead of always executing exhaustive processes (creating the object on app launch), execute the process (initialize the object) only when it is needed.